Mendel raises $18M to tease out data structure from medicine’s disparate document trove – TechCrunch

 Although there are today many AI companies that are parsing unstructured information in order to extract better insights, Mendel is what you might think of as part of the guard of tech companies that are building out specific AI knowledge bases for distinct verticals or areas of expertise.
 (Another example from another vertical is Eigen, working in the legal and finance industries, while Google’s DeepMind is another major AI player looking at ways of better harnessing data in the sphere of medicine.)

 The issue of “reading” natural language is more nuanced than you might think in the world of medicine.
-Gali compared it to the phrase “I’m going to leave you” in English, which could just as easily mean someone is departing, say, a room, as someone is walking out of a relationship.
+Galil compared it to the phrase “I’m going to leave you” in English, which could just as easily mean someone is departing, say, a room, as someone is walking out of a relationship.
 The “true” answer — and as we humans know even truth can be elusive — can only start to be found in the context.

 The same goes for doctors and their observation notes, Galil said.
 “There is a lot hidden between the lines, and problems can be specific to a person,” or to a situation.